nickoala/telepot/REFERENCE.md

 I am in the process of updating documentations. **Those on this page are not 100% up-to-date.** Long-time users should be able to discern the additions by looking at **[changelog](https://github.com/nickoala/telepot/blob/master/CHANGELOG.md)**. **For newcomers, all stuff on this page still applies**, although discussions on new features are lacking.
 Expect complete documentations **[on or before July 5](https://github.com/nickoala/telepot/issues/99)**.

+Please also note that, while callback query support is ok for very simple use cases, **it is really inadequate for DelegatorBot** at this moment.
+This issue will be remedied **on or before July 5**, along with the docs.
+Sorry for all inconvenience.

 ----------------------------

 **[telepot](#telepot)**